 The space is lovely, white and green with a cool Go Vegan neon sign not the wall.

-The service was fast and friendly and the guy at the counter spoke fluent english.
+The service was fast and friendly and the guy at the counter spoke fluent English.

 I had the avocado ciabatta which was fresh and crispy with a good combination of flavours.

+It seems like a pretty popular place.
 There were quite a lot of people at the cafe, yet the vibe is very relaxed.

-Glonojad – Vegetarian eatery
+Glonojad – Vegetarian and vegan food